AndrePatchy/AndrePatchy/README.md

 I'm André Oliveira, also know as Patchy, and in 42 as andos-sa.

 - 🌱 I’m currently studying `Data Science` at NOVA - Information Management School and `Programming` at 42 Lisbon.
-- 🤝 I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra.
+- 🤝 I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra, Coimbra, Portugal.
 - 🪂 I like to find hidden patterns in data and transform it into valuable insights!
 - 🛠️ I have 2+ years of work experience in project management as a `science and technology manager`!
 - ⚡ Fun fact: I love the ocean, coding, and walking!